-To the extent that petitioner argues that there was insufficient evidence to adjudicate him as an "abusing parent," we disagree.
-Specifically, petitioner asserts that the circuit court erred when it considered his failed drug screen during adjudication because that evidence did not "exist at the time of removal" and it was the sole basis for his adjudication.
-However, petitioner's argument ignores the multiple bases for the circuit court's adjudication and the substantial evidence supporting the same.
+Additionally, to the extent that petitioner argues that there was insufficient evidence to adjudicate her as an "abusing parent," we also disagree.
+Specifically, petitioner asserts that the circuit court erred when it considered her failed drug screen during adjudication because it was not "evidence of a substance abuse problem prior to or at the time of removal" and the only basis for termination.
+This argument ignores substantial evidence in the record on appeal.
+Even without the evidence of petitioner's positive drug screen, there was sufficient evidence that she abused and neglected the children.

 According to West Virginia Code § 49-1-201, an abused child is one whose "health or welfare is harmed or threatened by [a] parent, guardian or custodian who knowingly or intentionally inflicts, attempts to inflict or knowingly allows another person to inflict, physical injury or mental or emotional injury, upon the child or another child in the home."
 Similarly, an "[a]busing parent means a parent . . . whose conduct has been adjudicated by the court to constitute child abuse or neglect as alleged in the petition charging child abuse or neglect."
 Id.
-We have also explained that particular manner or mode of testimony or evidence by which the [DHHR] is obligated to meet this burden."
+We have also explained that

+"W.Va.
+Code, 49-6-2(c), [now § 49-4-601], requires the [DHHR], in a child abuse or neglect case, to prove 'conditions existing at the time of the filing of the petition . . . by clear and convincing [evidence].'
+The statute, however, does not specify any particular manner or mode of testimony or evidence by which the [DHHR] is obligated to meet this burden."
 Syllabus Point 1, In Interest of S.C., 168 W.Va.
 366, 284 S.E.2d 867 (1981).

-"W.Va.
-Code, [§] [49-4-601(2)], requires the [DHHR], in a child abuse or neglect case, to prove 'conditions existing at the time of the filing of the petition . . . by clear and convincing [evidence].'
-The statute, however, does not specify any